Building a Custom OS Template for Linux

 EOF

-10. Set up the desktop notification script by running these commands:
+10. Set up the desktop notification script using the commands below:

 cat > /usr/local/bin/announce-vnc-users.sh <<EOF